jfox015/OOTP-Last-Sim/README.md

 - Displays a list of the most recent box scores, broken out by team
 - Display upcoming games for the same team
-- Functionality can be shared across other modules
+- Box score rendering functionality can be shared across other FOSP modules

 ## Keep Current on the Mod